|Rewards Rating:||4.9 / 5|

 - Use your card for Marriott hotel stays to earn six points for each dollar you spend.

-- Look for off-peak awards and PointSavers awards that can help you stretch your points further when it comes time to redeem.
+- Look for off-peak bookings and PointSavers awards that can help you stretch your points further when it comes time to redeem.

 - Book award stays for five nights at time to earn a fifth night free.